scopeusc/scope-f19/lesson-5/README.md

 export default Calculator;
 ```

-The Calculator Title component will display the title that will be passed by its parent using props.
+The `CalculatorTitle` component will display the title be passed by its parent using props.
 So for the sake of simplicity, we will be creating a functional component using the thick arrow method.
 The following will be what the code for `calculatorTitle.js`.

 ```js
 import React from 'react';